How to Make Your Home More Eco-Friendly

 Having a garden is not only good for the environment, but it’s also good for your mental and physical health.
 Indoor plants, window sill greenery, and vertical gardens are good alternatives if space is an issue.
-Know that dry leaves and floral waste are helpful for mulching, so don’t forget to collect these while you’re building your green space.
+Know that dry leaves and floral waste are helpful for mulching, so don’t forget to collect these while building your green space.

 5. Use Natural Cleaning Products